jnef13/jnef13/README.md

 ## About Myself

 I'm a Singaporean, and I generally do whatever I'm interested in.
 This can include learning a new language, a new JavaScript framework or static site generator, or making a Minecraft Mod (Yeah, I play Minecraft).

-My skillset includes:

-- Knowledge of several programming languages such as JavaScript, python, Java, and Rust.
-- Great knowledge on static site generation.
-- Knowledge of JavaScript frameworks such as Svelte (my beloved), Vue, React, and Astro.
-- This list will be updated as my skillset grows.

 ## GitHub Stats